Table of Contents

-Result diagnostics: AFTER treatment
+- Result diagnostics: AFTER treatment

->

-> Symptomatic diagnostics (also known as initial diagnostics): Based on specific indicators, the physician infers that an illness or mental disorder is present.
-Unlike the curative, goal-oriented approach of medicine, finding a diagnosis and therapeutic objective in psychological therapy is far more difficult.
+Symptomatic diagnostics (also known as initial diagnostics): Based on specific indicators, the physician infers that an illness or mental disorder is present.
+Unlike the curative, goal-oriented approach that is common in medicine, finding a diagnosis and therapeutic objective in psychological therapy is much more difficult.

->

-> Process diagnostics accompany treatment and serve the adapting ‘finishing touch’ alongside the treatment already in place.
+Process diagnostics accompany treatment and provide a ‘finishing touch’ alongside the treatment already in place.
 Interim results are important, especially with treatment methods that exhibit great variability in their efficacy.
-For instance, it is sensible to measure specific parameters each day in the blood or urine to properly adjust the dosages of medication.
+For instance, it is sensible to measure specific blood or urine parameters daily in order to properly adjust drug dosages.

->

-> Psychological therapy uses process-diagnostic questionnaires that, e.g., inquire about improvement/deterioration concerning therapeutic interventions.
+Psychological therapy uses questionnaires that inquire about improvement/deterioration with regard to therapeutic interventions.

->

-> Result diagnostics are used to evaluate the success of a treatment decision.
+Result diagnostics are used to evaluate the success of a treatment decision.
 To assess the results, the objectives must be defined and operationalized before treatment.
-The treatment objectives should be concrete and comprehensible, such as: ”In my career, I would like to no longer be afraid of being exposed and disgraced when holding presentations in front of a large group” instead of, “I would like to no longer be afraid.”
+The treatment objectives should be concrete and comprehensible, such as ”In my career, I would like to no longer be afraid when holding presentations in front of a large group” instead of, “I would like to no longer be afraid.”

->

-> Chances and risks must be weighed before making a treatment decision.
-These aspects influence the decision:
+Risks must be weighed before making a treatment decision.
+The following factors influence treatment decisions:

->

-> - Cost-benefit problems when applying chemotherapeutics during cancer treatment.
+- Cost-benefit problems when applying chemotherapeutics during cancer treatment.
 Are the chances of survival significantly higher, balanced with the severe restrictions placed on the patient’s quality of life by the side effects?

-> - Prioritization: If an older woman with diabetes mellitus type 2 develops acute heart problems, the forms of treatment (medication, dietary regimen, etc.) may collide.
-Treating the heart symptoms may have to take priority, even if this may have ramifications in the development of diabetes.
+- Prioritization: If an older woman with diabetes mellitus type 2 develops acute heart problems, the treatment modalities (medication, dietary regimen, etc.) may affect one another.
+Treating the heart symptoms may have to take priority, even if this could affect the treatment of diabetes.

->

-> Fundamentals of Decision-Making
+Fundamentals of Decision-Making

->

-> Findings are based on personal interviews, questionnaires, tests, and laboratory results.
-During this process, the initial findings are expanded by more information.
+Findings are based on personal interviews, questionnaires, tests, and laboratory results.
+During this process, the initial findings are expanded by obtaining more information.
 Clinical guidelines are constantly being elaborated, so that medical decisions continue to be more comprehensible, easily formalized, and standardized.

->

-> |International Classification of Diseases (ICD)||Diagnostic and Statistical Manual of Mental Disorders (DSM)|
+|International Classification of Diseases (ICD)||Diagnostic and Statistical Manual of Mental Disorders (DSM)|